joshking/AngularCLI-Starter-Pack/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-## Dependencies
-Both the CLI and generated project have dependencies that require Node 4 or higher, together with NPM 3 or higher.
-- Bootstrap 4 'npm install bootstrap'
--

-## Gulp
-Gulp is not needed, but if you want to use Bootstrap and Sass, it seems like the easy way to go about it.
-If you want to use Gulp: 'npm install -g gulp'

 ## Running unit tests